kmahon37/plex-dvr-waker/README.md

 TODO

 ## Quick Start
-If you want a quick, hassle-free way to get started, simply run the following `sync` command.
+If you want a quick, hassle-free way to get started, simply run the following `sync` command from an "Administrator" Command Prompt.
 It will synchronize with the Plex library database every 15 minutes and create/update a Windows Task Scheduler task to wakeup the computer before your next scheduled recording.
 ```
 dotnet PlexDvrWaker.dll add-task --sync
 ```